Raoul Hyman: FIA Formula 3

 Having raced in the Toyota Racing Series at the start of the 2019 season, where he finished fourth in the standings with four podiums, Hyman planted himself into the newly formed FIA Formula 3 Championship, where he would drive for Sauber Junior Team by Charouz.
 He would end up having an unsuccessful season, finishing 22nd, with two points coming from the season finale at Sochi.

 Formula Regional Americas

 Following a two-year hiatus from racing, which he called "two of the worst years I've ever had", Hyman returned in 2022, driving for TJ Speed Motorsports in the Formula Regional Americas Championship.
 The South African experienced a dominant campaign, in which he won eleven races, whilst only missing the podium twice.
 His title victory would earn him a $600,000 prize to compete in the Super Formula Championship.

 Super Formula

 At the end of 2022, it was announced that Hyman would be driving for B-Max Racing in Super Formula the following year.

 Personal life

 Hyman was born in South Africa and moved to London, United Kingdom at 15.
-His father Christopher is also a racing driver.